YData123/ydata123.github.io/sp19/tds.md

 sorting, regressing, embedding, and probabilistic modeling.
-The course is based on the Python programming language within a cloud computing platform, and is paced to be accessible to students who have previously taken or are currently enrolled in YData (S\&DS 123).
+The course is based on the Python programming language within a cloud computing platform, and is paced to be accessible to students who have previously taken or are currently enrolled in YData (S&DS 123).

 Calendar Spring 2019
 ---
 Instructor: John Lafferty<br>
+ULA: Yi Chern Tan <br>
 Meeting time: Thurs 9:25-11:15, [LC 208](https://map.yale.edu/place/building/LC?)